 Bruce and Brandon

+support!
 If you benefit from what you find here, show your appreciation with a contribution.
-Doing so will assure our continued presence on line, and expansion into new areas of interest over time.
-We have many plans
+Doing so will assure our continued presence on line, and expansion into new areas of interest over

-extended to the limit of available resources.
-Cast your vote for our future by clicking the image belos.Please note that Iron Crane Dojo is not a “not for profit” organization.
+time.
+As it stands, we are stretched to the limit of available resources.
+Cast your vote for our future by clicking the image below.Please note that Iron Crane Dojo is not a “not for profit” organization.
 Donations are not tax

 deductible.
 Whether you able to donate or not, please understand you will remain our friend and continue to be welcomed at Iron Crane Dojo.